 Healthy Krill Populations Control Greenhouse Gases

 Krill eats phytoplankton, which absorb carbon dioxide.
 When it dives deep to escape predators, it excretes the CO2 into colder water.
-Amazing!
 This could eliminate the emissions of 35 million cars a year.

 That’s a darn good reason to preserve the krill population.
 And phytoplankton too.